lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 <details>
 <summary>Give me an answer</summary><br>

-Monal loads all your and your contacts OMEMO bundles when you login the first time.
-That may take some time on first setup.
+Monal loads all your and your contacts OMEMO bundles when you login the first time.That may take some time on first setup.

 You may also take a look at the [considerations for XMPP users!](https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-users)
 </details>